dkuodkuo/6401-Simulations/README.md

 [File](files/Ch4Prob64.R)

 The question asks for an *approximation* of the probability of choosing someone more than once when sampling 1000 people out of 1000000 for surveying (aka, with replacement).
-Instead of finding an *exact* probability, the question requires the reader to estimate via indicator random variables. ```repeat.sample()``` simulates the process for a sample probability, as well as comparing the exact probability with the estimated probability.
+Instead of finding an *exact* probability, the question requires the reader to estimate via indicator random variables. ```repeatsample()``` simulates the process for a sample probability, as well as comparing the exact probability with the estimated probability.

-Example output of ```repeat.sample(1000000, 1000)```:
+Example output of ```repeatsample(1000000, 1000)```:

 ```
 ## [1] "0.39 is the simulated probability of more than one repeat."